-Single edge razors (“SE”) have taken a back seat to double edge razors for many years.
+What is the best single edge razor today?
+Single edge (“SE”) razors have taken a back seat to double edge razors for years.
 But despite the obscurity some have endured and a couple are even thriving.
-What is the best single edge razor in 2019?
 I’ll offer some perspective.

-(Amazon, West Coast Shaving, OneBlade, and Supply links are affiliate.)
+(Amazon, APShaveCo, OneBlade, and Supply links are affiliate.)

 The Single Edge Blade Conundrum

 Generally speaking single edge razor blades are thicker and stiffer than their double edge cousins.
 Some people, particularly those with thicker stubble, believe these blades provide a more efficient shave with a lower chance of nicks compared to the design of DE razors.

 But I think one major issue that single edge razors face is the physical shape of the blade.
 Unlike double edge (DE) razor blades that have evolved into a “standard” shape, single edge blades come in a number of different formats: GEM, Injector, FHS/Autostrop, barber style (AKA “Artist Club,” “shaper,” “nape & body,” “Shavette”), etc.

 I think the lack of blade shape standardization has held back the evolution of the single edge razor.

 Related to blade shape, and perhaps more important to wider consumer acceptance, is the problem of loading a single edge blade.
 GEM and FHS/Autostrop blades are large enough to be more confidently-handled.
 Injector blades are much smaller but have the advantage of being housed in a magazine that provide a “hands off” method of blade changing.

 Barber-style blades can present some challenges to the “every-guy” consumer because their shape can make safe blade handling problematic.